Submitted by gwagner on

 We can see that even the syntax of a simple promise-valued function call

-is more clear than the
+with then and catch is more clear than the

 syntax of a callback-based asynchronous procedure call.
 This advantage is